Why do we need a better fire sprinkler?

 Electronically controlled suppression is now included in the latest edition of NFPA 750.

-Automist can help reduce the required safe escape time (RSET) by introducing more early warning detection into a dwelling.
-It can also increase the available safe escape time (ASET) by limiting smoke production and reducing heat exposure.
-It operates 2 to 14 times faster than a concealed sprinkler (effective RTI of 20 m½s½ and C factor of 0.25 m½s-½), responding when the fire size is smaller.
-It, therefore, requires less water and places less hydraulic demand on the water supply.
-The intention is better survivability and less damage overall to reduce the costs and impact of fire.
+Automist activates faster to suppress the fire early and increase the time available for people to escape or be rescued.
+It operates 2 to 14 times faster than a concealed sprinkler (effective RTI of 20 m½s½ and C factor of 0.25 m½s-½).
+It, therefore, requires less water and places less demand on the water supply.
+The intention is to improve survivability and cause less damage which in turn reduces the costs and impact of fire.

 2022 - Replicating the activation time of electronically controlled watermist system nozzles in B-RISK